neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 The way the credentials are stored internally is completely up to the authentication provider.
-The ``PersistedUsernamePasswordProvider`` uses the ``TYPO3\FLOW3\Security\Cryptography\HashService`` to verify the given password.
+The ``PersistedUsernamePasswordProvider`` uses the ``TYPO3\Flow\Security\Cryptography\HashService`` to verify the given password.
 In the example above, the given plaintext password will be securely hashed by the ``HashService``.
 The hashing is the main magic happening in the ``AccountFactory`` and the reason why we don't create  the account object directly.
-If you want to learn more about secure password hashing in FLOW3, you should read the section about :ref:`Cryptography` below.
+If you want to learn more about secure password hashing in TYPO3 Flow, you should read the section about :ref:`Cryptography` below.
 You can also see, that there is an array of roles added to the account.
 This is used by the policy system and will be explained in the according section below.